SMSC, Spiritual, Moral, Social and Cultural development

 Our Mission Statement shows that SMSC is at the heart of everything we do at Castle Hill:

-At Castle Hill High School, the children and their learning are at the very heart of every decision made.
-This policy reflects our diverse mix of students and does not discriminate against any of the protected characteristics.
+Our students and their learning are at the very heart of every decision made at Castle Hill High School.
+Our approach to SMSC reflects our diverse mix of students and does not discriminate against any of the protected characteristics.

-The school will help the students to develop an inner discipline and will encourage students to not just ‘follow the crowd’ - they will make up their own minds and be ready to accept responsibility for what they do.
+We aim to help students to develop an inner discipline and will encourage them to not just ‘follow the crowd’ - they should make up their own minds and be ready to accept responsibility for what they do.
 They will grow through making choices and holding to the choices that they have made.
 They will want to be honest with themselves and with others.
 The Spiritual, Moral, Social and Cultural education of students at Castle Hill High School is cross-curricular and not limited to specific SMSC lessons.

 The spiritual development of pupils is shown by their: